SimonGreenhill/COEDLSS/README.md

 ![Package](images/package.png)

 Click _DONE_ and then you should see `Babel` in the add-ons list.
 Select it and click _Install/Upgrade_.
-This should work.

 4\.
 Close BEAUTi and Restart it (to make sure the package contents are loaded).